danmunz/recipes/sichuan_chili_oil.md

 Remove the solid ingredients from the oil with a slotted spoon, and take it off the heat.
 Let it cool down just briefly - _maybe_ 30 seconds - and pour a tablespoon of the oil over the chili mixture.
 It should bubble up and make a light frying sound; if it doesn't, heat the oil back up on the stove for a few seconds.
 Working quickly, add the hot oil, 1-2 tablespoons at a time, stirring between additions, until the chilis are fully covered.
 Give it a final stir and gradually pour in the rest of the oil.

 Let the mixture cool a bit, and add whichever additions please you.
 Cool completely and stir in a lidded vessel - ideally a mason jar - for as long as you want.
-Shake or stir well before using, and add to dishes a spoonful at a time.
+Shake or stir well before using, and add to anything you eat a spoonful at a time.